jeftegoes/AwsOverview/Analytics/AWS Glue.md

 # 4. AWS Glue DataBrew

-- Is a fully managed, serverless data preparation tool that enables users to visually clean, transform, and normalize raw datasets—all **without writing any code**.
+- Is a fully managed, serverless data preparation tool that enables users to visually clean, transform, and normalize raw datasets-all **without writing any code**.
 - **It is specifically designed for**
   - Data analysts.
   - Business users.